-C. Alternate Work Schedule
+C. 9/80 Scheduling PlanAlternate Work Schedule

-Unit members may work an alternative work schedule (e.g., 9/80, 4/10) subject to supervisor approval.
+Unit members may work either a 5/40 or 9/80 work schedule. an alternative work schedule (e.g., 9/80, 4/10) subject to supervisor approval.

 Employees assigned to the 9/80 work schedule will have alternating Fridays off with the City determining which employees will work on each alternating Friday to ensure effective coverage of the work.
 Supervisors may approve a different alternating day off based on extenuating business circumstances.